 where r0 = 1.2 x 10-15 m = 1.2 fm

-Nuclear density is the density of the nucleus of an atom.
-It is the ratio of mass per unit volume inside the nucleus.
-Since atomic nucleus carries most of atom’s mass and atomic nucleus is very small in comparison to entire atom, the nuclear density is very high.
+Nuclear density is the density of the nucleus of an atom, and it is the ratio of mass per unit volume inside the nucleus.
+Since the atomic nucleus carries most of the atom’s mass and the atomic nucleus is very small compared to the entire atom, the nuclear density is very high.

-The nuclear density for a typical nucleus can be approximately calculated from the size of the nucleus and from its mass.
-For example, natural uranium consists primarily of isotope 238U (99.28%), therefore the atomic mass of uranium element is close to the atomic mass of 238U isotope (238.03u).
-Its radius of this nucleus will be:
+The nuclear density for a typical nucleus can be approximately calculated from the size of the nucleus and its mass.
+For example, natural uranium consists primarily of isotope 238U (99.28%).
+Therefore the atomic mass of the uranium element is close to the atomic mass of the 238U isotope (238.03u).
+The radius of this nucleus will be:

 r = r0 .
 A1/3 = 7.44 fm.

 Assuming it is spherical, its volume will be:

 V = 4πr3/3 = 1.73 x 10-42 m3.

 The usual definition of nuclear density gives for its density: